Microbiology of Lyme disease: Emerging genospecies

-Additional B. burgdorferi sensu lato genospecies suspected of causing illness, but not confirmed by culture, include B. japonica, B. tanukii and B. turdae (Japan); B. sinica (China); and B. andersonii (U.S.).
+Additional B. burgdorferi s.l. genospecies suspected of causing illness, but not confirmed by culture, include B. japonica, B. tanukii, and B. turdae (Japan); B. sinica (China); and B. andersonii (US).
 Some of these species are carried by ticks not currently recognized as carriers of Lyme disease.

 The B. miyamotoi spirochete, related to the relapsing fever group of spirochetes, is also suspected of causing illness in Japan.
-Spirochetes similar to B. miyamotoi have recently been found in both Ixodes ricinus ticks in Sweden and I. scapularis ticks in the U.S.
+Spirochetes similar to B. miyamotoi have recently been found in both Ixodes ricinus ticks in Sweden and I. scapularis ticks in the US.

 Taxonomy

 As of 2021, the B. burgdorferi s.l. species complex is known to include the following species: